auser/beehive/lib/erlang/README.markdown

 This will start the basic router with the default options.
 The default node type that gets started is the router type.
 You can start a node (see glossary below) with the following command.
 Node that the -s argument refers to a seed node.
 This is any node already in the mesh.

 <pre><code>
-  ./scripts/start_beehive.sh -t node -n bob@mymac.local -s 'router@mymac.local'
+  ./scripts/start_beehive.sh -t node -n bob@mymac.local -s router@mymac.local
 </code></pre>

 There are many options to starting the router, for more information and options, type: